Garnier Expedition: Capture of Phủ Lý

 On the morning of 26 November, the Espingole left Hưng Yên and set out for Phủ Lý.
 After a three-hours journey, the gunboat was in sight of the city.
 The city's fortress, located at the confluence of the river leading to Hưng Yên and Hanoi and the rivers leading to Sontay and Ninh Bình, was considered one of the most strategically important strongholds in the delta.
 Of about 2 km of circumference, it harboured within its walls a garrison of over 800 soldiers.

 Ensign Balny d'Avricourt landed alongside Dr. Harmand, Second lieutenant Trentinian, the 15 marines present on the gunboat and 12 sailors.
-Soon, the squad arrived in a large street at the end of which was the one of the gates of the fortress.
+Soon, the squad arrived in a large street at the end of which was one of the gates of the fortress.
 A large cannon was pointed on the street.
 Fearing the Vietnamese gunners would fire on them, Balny d'Avricourt ordered his men to advance on each side of the street, near the houses, rather than at the center of it.
 As the French reached the gate, they noticed a large number of soldiers on the walls.
 Balny d'Avricourt summoned them to open the door, in response to which he was told that they were going to go fetch the Prefect.
 As 10 minutes had passed and no one had come, the young French officer started to grow impatient.
 Having no cannon with them, the French had no mean to force the door open even if they wanted to.
-At that moment however, Trentinian, who had climbed to the upper part of the door which was composed of a wooden grid rather than plain wood like the lower and middle parts, noticed while looking inside the fortress that the mandarins were taking their belongins and running away toward the opposite gate, followed by some of the soldiers.
+At that moment however, Trentinian, who had climbed to the upper part of the door which was composed of a wooden grid rather than plain wood like the lower and middle parts, noticed while looking inside the fortress that the mandarins were taking their belongings and running away toward the opposite gate, followed by some of the soldiers.
 Trentinian immediately informed Balny, who made the decision to scale the 15 ft tall wall.
 Trentinian and his marines climbed up the portion of the wall to the left of the gate, while Balny and his sailors climbed the part to the right.